addiscent/php-server-mon-sys/README.md

     */3 * * * * root /usr/bin/php /var/www/public/cron/status.cron.php

-Above, the "/3" after the asterisk tells _Cron_ to execute the monitored servers' online history update every 3 minutes.
+Above, the "/3" after the asterisk tells _Cron_ to execute, (every 3 minutes), the PHP code which monitors servers.
 You may change that number to, e.g., "/5" or "/15", or some other number of minutes, 2 through 59.
 If you want the history updated every minute, do not use "/1"; instead, use asterisk (*) by itself, that is, simply delete the "/3".

 After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, the PHP-FPM Docker container image must be rebuilt, and then _Php-Server-Mon-Sys_ restarted.
 Do so using the following commands:

       $ ./build-php-fpm.sh   # execute this from the PSMS Home directory

-      $ docker-compose up -d  # restarts the Php-Server-Mon-Sys system
+      $ docker-compose up -d  # restart the Php-Server-Mon-Sys system

 For more information about _Cron_, see: